 What Service Unit Operators, Oil and Gas Do

 Operate equipment to increase oil flow from producing wells or to remove stuck pipe, casing, tools, or other obstructions from drilling wells.
 Includes fishing-tool technicians.

-Other Job Titles Oil, Gas, and Mining Service Unit Operators May Have
+Other Job Titles Service Unit Operators, Oil and Gas May Have

-Fisherman, Operator, Pulling Unit Operator, Reverse Unit Operator-Fisherman, Rig Operator, Service Operator, Service Rig Operator, Tool Pusher, Well Servicing Rig Operator, Wireline Operator
+Pulling Unit Operator, Reverse Unit Operator, Rig Operator, Service Operator, Service Rig Operator, Tool Pusher, Well Servicing Rig Operator, Wireline Operator

 Tasks & Responsibilities May Include

 - Maintain and perform safety inspections on equipment and tools.

 - Operate controls that raise derricks or level rigs.